dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 ## Hardcoded values?

-We got some hard-coded values in our code that probably needs to change depending on what level of the game we are in right?
+We got some hard-coded values in our code that probably need to change depending on what level of the game we are in right?

 ```rust {data-file="board.rs", data-fold="['1-40', '55-90']", hl_lines=[42, 49]}